 My Crypto Heroes is a multiplayer role-playing game (RPG) where players can level up historical heroes through quests and battles.
 The heroes and in-game items are issued as tokens on the Ethereum blockchain.

-Binance Collectibles are NFTs issued in collaboration by Binance and Enjin on special occasions.
+Binance Collectibles is another example.
+These are NFTs issued in collaboration with Enjin.
 If you’d like to get your hands on one, make sure to follow Binance

-- If you’ve won an NFT and it’s been distributed, you’ll see it under the Collectibles tab in Trust Wallet.
-From then on, you can choose to either HODL, or sell at a P2P marketplace such as OpenSea.
+3. If you’ve won an NFT and it’s been distributed, you’ll see it under the Collectibles tab in Trust Wallet.
+From then on, you can choose to either HODL

-Digital collectibles open up blockchain technology to whole new avenues, outside of conventional financial applications.
-By representing physical assets in the digital world, NFTs have the potential to be a vital part of not just the blockchain ecosystem, but the wider economy.
+Digital collectibles open up blockchain technology to whole new avenues outside of conventional financial applications.
+By representing physical assets in the digital world, NFTs can be a vital part of the blockchain ecosystem and the wider economy.